Assessment of approaches for dispersive forces employing graphone as a case study: RESULTS

-One can see in the Fig. \ref{grH-vdW} that within each vdW methods the shape of the energy landscape is qualitatively unchanged.
-The energy values for the covalent binding of Hydrogen to graphene for the Grimme corrected methods are comparable with the PBE approximation (see Table \ref{tab:grHtable} second column and Fig. \ref{grH-all}(B)), which is not suprising if one notes that the method added the dispersion correction term to the conventional Kohn-Sham DFT energy.
-In case of the various flavors of the vdW-DF method, the chemical adsorption energy is about 40 meV/atom smaller then obtained for the PBE functional.
-Moreover, for the RPA approach we obtained the smallest value of the chemical energy and the distance between covalently bounded Hydrogen and Carbon atoms equal to 243 meV/atom and 1.5 \AA{}, respectively, in comparison to all of the methods taken into account in this paper.
+As can be seen in the Fig. \ref{grH-vdW}(B) and (C), within each vdW methods the shape of the energy landscape is qualitatively similar.
+The energy values for the covalent binding of hydrogen to graphene for the Grimme corrected methods (DFT-D) (see Fig. \ref{grH-vdW}(B)) are generally smaller than for the semilocal functionals (see Fig. \ref{grH-vdW}(A) and the detailed comparison presented in Fig. \ref{grH-all}(B)).
+This is not surprising if one notes that the dispersion correction term is simply added to the conventional Kohn-Sham DFT energy.
+In the case of the various NLC functionals, the chemical adsorption energy varies in the range of -142 to -52 meV/atom.
+The energies are larger then obtained for the PBE functional.